adriana-guillen/adriana-guillen/README.md

 🎯 Business Analyst specializing in Predictive Analytics, with 12+ years of experience bridging data and decision-making in retail and operations.

 I'm passionate about transforming complex challenges into actionable insights.
-With a strong foundation in Python, SQL, and statistical modeling, I help teams optimize performance, reduce inefficiencies, and drive strategic impact.
+With a strong foundation in Python, SQL, and statistical modeling, I help teams optimize performance, reduce inefficiencies, and drive data-informed strategic impact.
 Currently advancing my skills through an MBA in Business Analytics (expected 2025).

 ---